• Skip to primary navigation

 Instructions

-• In a large mixing bowl, combine all filling ingredients.
-Set aside.
+• In a large mixing bowl, combine all the filling ingredients and set this aside.

 • Make a mixture by combining 1 tablespoon olive oil, juice of 1 lemon, 1 teaspoon of salt in a cup.
 Coat the bottom of a large pot with approximately 1 teaspoon of the mixture.

-Place a layer of sliced potato, then a layer of stuffed grape leaves.
+Place a layer of sliced potato, then a layer of stuffed grape leaves laid in rows.
 Sprinkle another teaspoon of the lemon mixture.

-Next, layer sliced onion and tomato, and then another layer of grape leaves.
+Next, layer sliced onion and tomato, and then another layer of grape leaves in rows.

 Layer remaining potato, onion and tomato, filling in the gaps between rolls.
 Sprinkle the remaining lemon mixture.
 Securely place a heat-proof plate on top of the layers.

-• Pour water around the edges of the plate (not on top of the plate) until the rolls and vegetables are submerged under 1cm (⅓") of broth.
+Pour water around the edges of the plate (not on top of the plate) until the rolls and vegetables are submerged under ⅓" / 1cm of broth.
+Secure the pot with a lid.

-• Bring to a boil over high heat, then immediately turn heat to low and simmer for 40 minutes (see notes).
+Bring to a boil over high heat, then immediately turn heat to low and simmer for 40 minutes (see notes).
 Turn off the heat and allow the pot to stand for 15 minutes.
-Serve warm.
+Serve warm or cold, topped with a little extra olive oil (optional).

 Video